 Toys are more than just amusements for your puppy.
 They can help your puppy learn about his world.
 And they are a wonderful way to teach your Weimaraner puppy what he can and cannot chew.
 Much better than a chair leg!

-Puppy dental toys – also can keep your pet’s teeth and gums healthy.
+Puppy dental toys – In addition to special dental treats, dental toys also can keep your pet’s teeth and gums healthy.
 They help to remove tartar and food from your pet’s teeth and gums.